Strata EV Charging Melbourne

 Common questions about EV charging in strata buildings, including approvals, capacity, staged rollout and how to start planning properly.

-Because every building is different, the answers below provide general guidance - a proper assessment is the best way to understand what’s possible for your specific property.
+A proper assessment is the best way to understand what’s possible for your building.

 -